data-science-on-aws/data-science-on-aws/wip/README_huh.md

 _Please logout of all AWS Console sessions in all browser tabs._

-Double-check that your account name is similar to `TeamRole/MasterKey` as follows:
+Double-check that your account name is something like `TeamRole/MasterKey` as follows:

 ![IAM Role](img/teamrole-masterkey.png)